-What Is a Dermoid Cyst?
+What is a Dermoid Cyst?

-dermoid cyst is a benign cutaneous growth filled with tissues normally found in bone, hair, oil glands, skin, or nerves.
-They may also contain a greasy, yellowish material.
+A dermoid cyst is a benign cutaneous growth filled with tissues normally found in bone, hair, oil glands, skin, or nerves.
+They may contain a greasy, yellowish material.
 These cysts are enclosed in a sac of cells and often grow in or under the skin.

 Dermoid cysts can grow anywhere in your body, but they are more likely to form in the neck, face, head, or lower back.
 They can also be found in the testicles or ovaries.
 They are generally non-cancerous and tend to grow slowly.

-Types of dermoid cysts
+Types of Dermoid Cysts

 This type of cyst generally forms near the outside edge of your left or right eyebrows.
 Often present at birth, these cysts may or may not be obvious for several months or even years after birth.
 They hardly show any symptoms and pose little to no health risks.